varmd/mapston/README.md

 ### requirements

- * qtbase
+ * qt6-base
- * qtwayland
+ * qt6-wayland
  * boost-libs
- * icu68
+ * icu

  cd to download-dir
  makepkg -si
- pacman -U mapston*pkg*
+ pacman -U mapston-*

 ### running

-in the terminal run mapston
+In the terminal run mapston
-or click on the app icon in your launcher.
+or click on the app icon in your application launcher.

-## Offline maps
+## Maps

+### Download

-Maps in the mwm format can be downloaded from http://opensource-data.mapswithme.com/regular/weekly/ (slow, outdated) or https://mwm.adrium.dev  (slow, uptodate).
-After downloading the .mwm files place them in `~/.local/share/MapsWithMe/` and restart the app.
+Maps for countries can be downdloaded from cdn.organicmaps.app.
+To install maps download and copy the mwm files to /home/username/.local/share/mapston/ and restart the app.

-It is possible to prepackage offline maps for countries.
-To do so, download the relevant mwm files from http://opensource-data.mapswithme.com/regular/weekly/ and place them in mapston-maps/mwm folder.
-Then cd to mapston-maps and run makepkg.
-Then install mapston-maps package with pacman.